Winx Club: Writing and animation

-At the beginning of the first season, the production team worked from Rainbow's original headquarters in Recanati.
+At the beginning of the first season, the production team worked from Rainbow's original headquarters in Recanati, Italy.
 In 2006, Straffi opened a second studio in Rome for computer-animated projects.
 During the fifth and sixth seasons, 3D CGI sequences were incorporated into the series for the first time, animated at the studio in Rome.
 According to the Rainbow CGI animators, the animation of the characters' hair in underwater scenes was particularly difficult, and it was animated separately from the characters.